nasa/cumulus/docs/deployment/cumulus-distribution.md

 To configure a deployment to use Cumulus Distribution:

  1. Remove or comment the "Thin Egress App Settings" in [the Cumulus Template Deploy](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/main.tf) and enable the Cumulus Distribution settings.
- 2. (Optional) Delete or comment the contents of [thin_egress_app.tf](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/thin_egress_app.tf).
+ 2. Delete or comment the contents of [thin_egress_app.tf](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/thin_egress_app.tf) and the corresponding Thin Egress App outputs in [outputs.tf](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/outputs.tf).
 These are not necessary for a Cumulus Distribution deployment.
+ 3. Uncomment the Cumulus Distribution outputs in [outputs.tf](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/outputs.tf).
- 3. Set the Cumulus Distribution variables in your `terraform.tfvars` (which is based on [terraform.tfvars.example](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/terraform.tfvars.example)).
+ 4. Set the Cumulus Distribution variables in your `terraform.tfvars` (which is based on [terraform.tfvars.example](https://github.com/nasa/cumulus-template-deploy/blob/master/cumulus-tf/terraform.tfvars.example)).
 These include:

   - cumulus_distribution_url
   - csdap_client_id